What is pareidolia? | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

 Bottom line: Seeing recognizable objects or phenomena in otherwise random or unrelated objects or patterns is called pareidolia.
-It’s a form of apophenia, which is a more general terms for seeing apparently meaningful connections between unrelated patterns, data or phenomena.
+Photos here of many examples of pareidolia in nature.

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.